Top Medical School Scholarships with Upcoming Deadlines

 The average MCAT score is around 509, so you should aim for that or higher.
 Not all scholarships will request your test scores, but for those that do, make sure you're above average.
 Merit scholarships will typically ask for some kind of academic grade or score, while need-based scholarships award funds based on demonstrated financial need.

-NYU Langone is known for providing a completely free education for any student lucky enough to be accepted.
+NYU Langone and the Columbia University Vageolos Scholarship Program allow all or some students, respectively, to attend medical school on a full scholarship.
 Your application will need to be extremely competitive as the volume of applicants will be very high.